 To ensure a safe and fun event for all, please review the below information before joining us at Sandy Point State Park.
 Please check back often for updated and additional information.

 1100 East College Pkwy

 Please arrive no later than 45 minutes before your start time to allow for parking, check-in, and racer briefing.

 Each participant is entitled to one parking pass.
 Place this pass on your windshield prior to the main gate of the park.
 Parking passes have been emailed to registered paddlers.
 Follow signs to East Beach for the paddle event.
 Cars without parking passes will be charged $ per car by the park.
 Dogs are not allowed in the park or at the event.

 Once you are at East Beach, you will be directed to unload your SUP/Kayak in our unloading zone.
 Please do so quickly then heed the directions of our parking attendants.

 As you know, weather can be unpredictable.
 We will make a decision on the races based on forecast and predicted conditions and send out the night before the race and also post on Facebook if there is a change to the schedule below.
 The event will proceed, rain or shine.

 Please be sure to have your signed waiver.
-Participants will not be allowed to participate without a printed copy of the signed waiver which can be found on our website.
+Participants will NOT be allowed to participate without either an electronic copy on file or a printed copy of the signed waiver which can be found on our website.

 Although conditions can be calm, racers must be prepared for open water conditions, especially those participating in the longer courses.
 As you progress further from shore, you may encounter increasing wind, currents, and wave size.
-Current water temperatures should be in the mid 50’s degree range.
+Current water temperatures should be in the low to mid 70’s degree range.
 Please check the weather as you get closer to the event.